 City of Royal Oak

-Grants to Royal Oaks, Michigan organizations for a range of housing community and development activities that primarily benefit low and moderate income households.
+Grants to Michigan organizations for a range of housing community and development activities that primarily benefit low and moderate-income households in eligible regions.
 Funding is also available for activities that eliminate or prevent slum and blight, or that identify a critical community need.
-Historically, this program has funded the categories of public services, infrastructure improvements, home improvements, and administration.
+Historically, this program has supported public services, infrastructure improvements, home improvements, and administration.
+Projects must benefit the City of Royal Oak.

 All projects must meet HUD’s “National Objective” criteria.
 The three (3) National Objectives are: 1) benefit to low to moderate income persons; 2) aid in the prevention of elimination of slums or blight; and 3) meet a need having a particular urgency.
 City staff will work directly with HUD to determine project eligibility.